How to Become a Marquette Method Instructor

 The Marquette University Institute of Natural Family Planning operates within the Marquette University College of Nursing.
 The Marquette teacher training program meets the standards for diocesan NFP ministry as laid out by the United States Conference of Catholic Bishops (USCCB).

 The Marquette Method Teacher Traning program is a professional online educational program, and is designed for health care providers.
-Students participating in this program must hold a minimum of a Bachelor’s of Science in Nursing.
+Students participating in this program must be health professionals (at least BSN prepared), and have current licensure in good standing with their licensing board.

 Marquette Method Teacher Training Program